geerlingguy/internet-monitoring/README.md

 # A Docker Stack which Monitors your home network

+> This repository is a fork from [maxandersen/internet-monitoring](https://github.com/maxandersen/internet-monitoring), tailored for use on a Raspberry Pi.

 Here's a quick start to stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with  [blackbox-exporter](https://github.com/prometheus/blackbox_exporter) and [speedtest-exporter](https://github.com/stefanwalther/speedtest-exporter) to collect and graph home network connections and speed.

 ## Pre-requisites